shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 Through this mechanism a developer is able to write transforms in their preferred style.

 These two styles are not directly interchangable - for a given `v` and `m` then generally `mul(v, m) != mul(m, v)`.
-That for that the matrix needs to be transposed so
+For that the matrix needs to be transposed so

 * `mul(v, m) == mul(transpose(m), v)`
 * `mul(m, v) == mul(v, transpose(m))`

 This behavior is *independent* of how a matrix layout in memory.
-Host code needs to be aware of how a shader code will interpret a matrix stored in memory, it's layout, as well as the convention is being used in shader code (ie `mul(v,m)` or `mul(m, v)`).
+Host code needs to be aware of how a shader code will interpret a matrix stored in memory, it's layout, as well as the vector interpretation convention used in shader code (ie `mul(v,m)` or `mul(m, v)`).

-[Matrix layout](https://en.wikipedia.org/wiki/Row-_and_column-major_order) can be either row or column major.
-In `row-major` and `column-major` just determine which elements are contiguous in memory. `Row major` means the rows elements are contiguous. `Column major` means the column elements are contiguous.
+[Matrix layout](https://en.wikipedia.org/wiki/Row-_and_column-major_order) can be either `row-major` or `column-major`.
+The difference just determines which elements are contiguous in memory. `Row-major` means the rows elements are contiguous. `Column-major` means the column elements are contiguous.

 Another way to think about this difference is in terms of where translation terms should be placed in memory when filling a typical 4x4 transform matrix.
 For `row-major` matrix layout, translation will be at `m + 12, 13, 14`.
 For a `column-major` matrix layout, translation will be at `m + 3, 7, 11`.